Bill Gates

 Bill Gates dedicated himself to philanthropic and societal efforts

-Following his departure from Microsoft, Gates channeled his resources into scientific research, acquired art masterpieces, and sponsored political campaigns.
-For instance, in 2003, he showcased a collection he had acquired of Leonardo da Vinci's works at the Seattle Art Museum, and in 2004, according to Forbes, he financially backed George W. Bush's presidential campaign.
+Following his departure from Microsoft, Gates poured his resources into scientific research, bought art masterpieces, and backed political campaigns.
+For instance, in 2003, he displayed his collection of Leonardo da Vinci works at the Seattle Art Museum, and in 2004, according to Forbes, he supported George W. Bush's presidential campaign.

 Bill Gates was honored with the title of Knight Commander of the Order of the British Empire